retraigo/deto_website/content/events/online-events/event2.md

 ## Rules & Guidelines

--   Theme is to make a scene.
+-   Themes :
+    * Dancing
+    * Slow-Motion
+    * Movie Scene Recreation

--   Individual or two persons can be participate in the reel.
+-   Individual or two persons can participate in the reel.
 -   Winner is selected with performance and likes.
 -   No person / animal should be harmed while making the reel.
 -   Reel should be not longer than 1 minute.